pbinspanish/comp-3770-project/README.md

 ## Development
 ```
-Layer mask (current only work in my scene - Lucas)
+Layer mask

-	Very handy when dealing with collision
-	Collision rule is in Edit -> Project Setting -> Physics
+	Used for collision.
+Config is in Edit -> Project Setting -> Physics
-	for an example, check Projectile.cs
+	For an example, check Projectile.cs

 	Here are the definition:
 		Default -
 		Player -
 		Enemy -
 		PlayerGhost - a 2nd invisible collider on player, improve network experience

-	*Projectiles use OverlapCapsule() for collision, it's cheaper
+	*Projectiles should use OverlapCapsule() for collision (cheaper then collider).
+OverlapSphere() will sometime miss if projectile is moving very fast.

-	*Note for OverlapSphere(), if projectile is moving VERY FAST and your collision radius is SMALL, it will miss maybe ~1 out of 10 times.
+Visual Effect
+	We are upgrading to URP now (Universual Rendering Pipeline).
+This means VFX you see on Youtube is do-able now.

+	New toy:
+		Shader Graph, Particle Graph (with node editor)
+	Package needed:
+		Shader Graph, Visual Effect Graph, Universual RP

 ```